Last Updated on August 9, 2022 by Lori Geurin

 Considering all the health benefits of lemon water, is it any wonder so many of us are using lemon essential oil or drinking lemon water?

 Do you drink lemon water?
-What health benefits have you noticed?
+What benefits have you noticed?

 - 9 Impressive Health Benefits of Coffee